 ~Former Adult patient, residential Eating Disorder Recovery

 We know it can be difficult to ask for help, and you may be unsure about what to expect if you do reach out.
-We’re here to guide you through the changes you’re motivated to make, and you’ll have around-the-clock support.
+We’re here to guide you through the changes you want to make with around-the-clock support.
 Our care provides the structure and encouragement you need to stick with your treatment guidelines, meet your goals and improve your quality of life.
-Here’s what a typical day looks like.

 Cognitive behavioral therapy (CBT): 3 hours daily

 CBT is highly effective in helping patients make changes in their behaviors, thoughts, and emotions.